officialHaze/frontend-file-download/README.md

 # frontend-file-download
-Download received from backend on the frontend
+Download files received from backend on the frontend